day8/re-frame/docs/FAQs/GlobalInterceptors.md

 ## Answer (prior to v1.0.0)

-Prior to v1.0.0, re-frame provided no API to direct support this feature, but there ways of making it happen.
+Prior to v1.0.0, re-frame provided no API to directly support this feature, but there are ways of making it happen.

 Let's assume you have an interceptor called `omni-ceptor` which you want automatically added to all your event handlers.